goauthentik/authentik/website/docs/integrations/services/vmware-vcenter/index.md

 In the wizard, select "Microsoft ADFS" and click Next.

-Fill in the Client Identifier and Shared Secret from the Provider in passbook.
-For the OpenID Address, click on _View Setup URLs_ in passbook, and copy the OpenID Configuration URL.
+Fill in the Client Identifier and Shared Secret from the Provider in authentik.
+For the OpenID Address, click on _View Setup URLs_ in authentik, and copy the OpenID Configuration URL.

 On the next page, fill in your Active Directory Connection Details.
-These should be similar to what you have set in passbook.
+These should be similar to what you have set in authentik.

 ![](./vcenter_post_setup.png)